Wendy Close, Prestige Insurance Holdings

 She was awarded the MBE in 2016 for services to enterprise education.

-Paul is a Partner at Pinsent Masons LLP who heads the Employment Law team.
+Paul has been a Partner and employment lawyer at Lewis Silkin since June 2022, before which he headed up the employment team at at Pinsent Masons LLP.
 Previously, Paul worked for over ten years in HR Management within the manufacturing, engineering, retail and construction sectors.
 This experience supports his commercial and solutions-based approach.

 Paul is qualified as a solicitor in England & Wales, Northern Ireland and the Republic of Ireland and he is a Chartered Fellow of the CIPD and is Past-Chair of the Northern Ireland CIPD Branch.
 Paul is Visiting Professor to the School of Law at Ulster University and sits on the CBI Employment & Skills Committee.
 Paul specialises in advising public and private sector clients on contentious and non-contentious matters, TUPE, equality and diversity (including public sector equality duties), policy and procedure, organisational structure and development and strategic HR support.
 He specialises in employment matters in reorganisations and insolvency.